sylvainbx/rust-book-fr/FRENCH/src/ch03-02-data-types.md

 <!--
-This program creates a tuple, `x`, and then makes new variables for each element by using their index.
+This program creates a tuple, `x`, and then makes new variables for each element by using their respective indices.
 As with most programming languages, the first index in a tuple is 0.
 -->

-Ce programme crée un tuple, `x`, puis crée une nouvelle variable pour chaque élément en utilisant leur indice.
+Ce programme crée un tuple, `x`, puis crée une nouvelle variable pour chaque élément en utilisant leur indices respectifs.
 Comme dans de nombreux langages de programmation, le premier indice d'un tuple est 0.

 <!--
 #### The Array Type